adamkr13/Boats-4-U/README.md

 ### Editing a Reservation

-- In Postman, ensure the token is entered, then click on the body.
+- In Postman, ensure the token is entered and **PUT** is selected, then click on the body.
   - The following may be discerned by examining the API documantation in the browser
   - Enter the request URL and the Key and Value information for the following as in the image
   - Enter the DateReservedFor as YYYY-MM-DD